 Initially, some signals are mapped to throw, while all other signals are default.
-The following signals throw an exception: ill, fpe, segv, pipe, alrm, bus, xcpu, xfsz and vtalrm.
+The following signals throw an exception: fpe, alrm, xcpu, xfsz and vtalrm.

 current_signal(?Name, ?Id, ?Handler)

 Enumerate the currently defined signal handling.
 Name is the signal name, Id is the numerical identifier and Handler is the currently defined handler (see on_signal/3).